Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-This conference focuses on next steps for energy storage in the UK.
+This conference focused on next steps for energy storage in the UK.

-It will be an opportunity for key stakeholders and policymakers to discuss next steps in the context of DBT’s UK Battery Strategy published in November 2023.
+It was an opportunity for key stakeholders and policymakers to discuss next steps in the context of DBT’s UK Battery Strategy published in November 2023.

-Delegates will assess the way forward if the aim of the Strategy for creation of an internationally competitive supply chain by 2030 is to be achieved.
+Delegates assessed the way forward if the aim of the Strategy for creation of an internationally competitive supply chain by 2030 is to be achieved.

-They will also examine the rollout of Long Duration Energy Storage (LDES) and Longer Duration Energy Storage (LODES) programmes, and priorities for supporting innovation and its adoption to improve battery and storage design and functionality.
+They also examined the rollout of Long Duration Energy Storage (LDES) and Longer Duration Energy Storage (LODES) programmes, and priorities for supporting innovation and its adoption to improve battery and storage design and functionality.

-Further sessions will assess the way forward for supporting future ambitions for the sector, including priorities for policy, next steps for the LDES and LODES programmes, implications for the circular economy and green trade, and the role of the sector in meeting UK net zero ambitions.
+Further sessions assessed the way forward for supporting future ambitions for the sector, including priorities for policy, next steps for the LDES and LODES programmes, implications for the circular economy and green trade, and the role of the sector in meeting UK net zero ambitions.

-We are pleased to be able to include keynote sessions with: Anca Mihalache, Head of Smart Energy Policy, Department for Energy Security and Net Zero; Alex Campbell, Director of Policy and Partnerships, Long Duration Energy Storage Council; Edward Keith, Head of Consulting, Rho Motion; and Professor Goran Strbac, Chair in Electrical Energy Systems, Imperial College London.
+We are pleased to have been able to include keynote sessions with: Anca Mihalache, Head of Smart Energy Policy, Department for Energy Security and Net Zero; Alex Campbell, Director of Policy and Partnerships, Long Duration Energy Storage Council; Edward Keith, Head of Consulting, Rho Motion; Professor Goran Strbac, Chair in Electrical Energy Systems, Imperial College London; and Sarah Griffiths, Vice President, Government and Regulatory Affairs, Hydrostor.

-The conference will be an opportunity for stakeholders to consider the issues alongside key policy officials who are due to attend from DAERA, NI; DESNZ; Ofgem; GO-Science; the Climate Change Advisory Council, ROI; DBT; Department for the Economy, NI; Department of Finance, NI; DfE; DfT; DLUHC; DWP; Forestry and Land Scotland; HMRC; HM Treasury; HSE; NIC; UKEF; UKIB; The Scottish Government; and the Welsh Government.
+The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from DAERA, NI; DESNZ; Ofgem; GO-Science; the Climate Change Advisory Council, ROI; DECC, ROI; DBT; Department for the Economy, NI; Department of Finance, NI; DfE; DfT; DLUHC; DWP; Forestry and Land Scotland; HMRC; HM Treasury; HSE; NIC; UKEF; UKIB; The Scottish Government; and the Welsh Government.